-How Taylor Swift's Love Story With Joe Alwyn Reached Its Happily Ever After
+How Taylor Swift's Love Story With Joe Alwyn Reached Its Happily Ever After - E!
+Online

-In the end it wasn't at all like how she'd once imagined it in verse.
+In the end it wasn't at all like how she once imagined it in verse.

 Taylor Swift's romance with Joe Alwyn didn't involve warring families, a disapproving father or a love that was particularly difficult (though it was very much re-eal).

-Still the fact that this particularly love story came at a time when the singer absolutely didn't expect it—while she was shouldering some of the worst headlines of her career—makes it as close to a fairytale as you're likely to come across in real life.
+Still the fact that this particular love story came at a time when the singer absolutely didn't expect it—while she was shouldering some of the worst headlines of her career—makes it as close to a fairytale as you're likely to come across in real life.

+At this point, the avowed lover of romance has come to expect the unexpected.
+Take 2020, for instance.
+"Most of the things I had planned this summer didn't end up happening," she shared in a Thursday morning post, "but there is something I hadn't planned on that DID happen."

+Enter: Folklore, her eighth studio album, a follow-up to 2019's Lover, written entirely in quarantine.
+And, amongst the 16 tracks is the notable "Invisible String" that has Swift marveling about the machinations at work to tie her to a boy who once worked at a yogurt shop.

-Today, the 10-time Grammy winner marks three years with the type of guy she was likely imagining back in 2011 as she told InStyle, "When I picture the person I want to end up with, I don't think about what their career is, or what they look like.
+Earlier this year, the 10-time Grammy winner marked three years with the actor, the type of guy she was likely imagining back in 2011 as she told InStyle, "When I picture the person I want to end up with, I don't think about what their career is, or what they look like.
 I picture the feeling I get when I'm with them."

 Or, at least, it's been three years since we've known about their coupling, the singer, arguably one of the world's most famous pop stars, managing to carry on a romance with the British period film specialist for at least a few months before The Sun caught on.

 Having tired of the public making sport out of her dating life, she was ready for a shift when she first connected with the classically trained actor.
-Sensing theirs could be a romance with some longevity, she went to great lengths to protect what was hers, employing all of the private jets, body guards, secret apartments, loyal friends and oversized hoodies at her disposal.
+Sensing theirs could be a romance with some longevity, she went to great lengths to protect what was hers, employing all of the private jets, bodyguards, secret apartments, loyal friends and oversized hoodies at her disposal.

 Several years on, and more than a few yet-to-be-verified engagement rumors later, the gamble has clearly paid off.
 And while they've lifted the veil ever so slightly on their romance, that just means the 29-year-old was comfortable giving his Instagram followers a glimpse at Swift's kitten Benjamin Buttons, proving they're currently quarantining in the same spot.